 Cold and freezing temperatures can affect the performance and energy efficiency of your home.
 A break in the windows seal or a small crack can compromise your home’s ability to regulate internal temperature.
 Check your windows for gaping, drafts, worn sealant, or cracks to ensure their health and performance.
 Spring and summer are great months for larger window projects such as replacements or upgrades.

-Another concern caused by winter is damage to siding.
+Another concern caused by winter is damage to the siding.
 Similar to roofing, ice and snow can break down elements of the home’s structure.
 This can cause water to seep into the home and if left untreated results in mold.
 To identify issues with your home’s siding, look for warping, gaping, cracks or chips, and signs of possible water damage.
 These issues may result in the need for siding replacement.

-Treating Your Roof this Spring
+Treating Your Roof This Spring

 After conducting any necessary evaluations and repairs, preparing your roof and gutters for Spring is possible through some simple cleaning.
 Be sure to remove any leftover debris such as branches, leaves, or animal nests from your roof and gutters.
 With melting snow and Spring showers, ensuring your gutters are clear of debris prevents possible water damage to your roof.
 Refer to this link to learn how to safely clean your gutters.